merciba/paquet/README.md

 Plus, you can still load the Express/Koa middleware you know and love!

-When you create an API using `var paquet = new Paquet(options).start(options)`, the underlyng Koa/Express app will always be accessible as `paquet.instance.app`.
+When you create an API using `var paquet = new Paquet(mode).start(options)`, the underlyng Koa/Express app will always be accessible as `paquet.instance.app`.

 ## Install